thanos-io/thanos/docs/quick-tutorial.md

 ## Ruler/Rule

-In case Prometheus running with a Thanos sidecar does not have enough retention, or if you want to have alerts or recording rules that require a global view, Thanos has just the component for that: the [Ruler](components/rule.md), which does rule and alert evaluation on top of a given Thanos Querier.
+In case Prometheus running with a Thanos Sidecar does not have enough retention, or if you want to have alerts or recording rules that require a global view, Thanos has just the component for that: the [Ruler](components/rule.md), which does rule and alert evaluation on top of a given Thanos Querier.

 [Rule documentation](components/rule.md)